Rytual/OldPhonePad-FSM/README.md

 ## License

 MIT License - see LICENSE file for details.
 Use it, modify it, extend the state machine.
-Just remember: every text message you ever sent was a computation on a state machine.
+Remember: every text message you ever sent was a computation on a state machine.

 ## Acknowledgments